COGS9/wi26/pages/group-project/forming-groups.md

 {: .important }
 **Project groups will be finalized by Monday of Week 4** and Project Checkpoint #1 is **due Monday of Week 5**

+If you are not in a group by Monday of Week 4, you must reach out to your TA/PLA ASAP!
+Also reach out to your TA/PLA early if there are any issues with group members dropping.
+Sometimes a group member will not tell their group they dropped the class and just go into silent mode.
+If you are unsure, ask your TA and they can verify the student’s status.
+In any case, it’s best to move forward with the members who are responsive, since repeatedly waiting on an unresponsive teammate is unlikely to be productive.